-No part of this Whitepaper is intended to create legal relation between a recipient of this Whitepaper or to be legally binding or enforceable by such recipient against CopyrightsWorld.
-No part of this Whitepaper should be used or shared as a separate entity.
-Share this Whitepaper in its entirety only.
+No part of this whitepaper is intended to create legal relation between a recipient of this whitepaper or to be legally binding or enforceable by such recipient against CopyrightsWorld.
+No part of this white paper should be used or shared as a separate entity.
+Share this whitepaper in its entirety only.
 This notice should be always included.
-An updated version of this Whitepaper may be published on a date to be determined and announced by Copyrightsworld in due course.
+An updated version of this whitepaper may be published on a date to be determined and announced by Copyrightsworld and/or Toroblocks in due course.